Betterment Everyday™ Savings Terms and Conditions

-The interest rate at each Deposit Bank will be determined by the amount each Deposit Bank has agreed to pay with respect to the Deposit Accounts, less fees to Betterment Securities and other parties.
-The interest you receive on your Deposit Account balances on any given day may vary between Deposit Banks.
+The interest rate at each Deposit Bank will be determined by the amount each Deposit Bank has agreed to pay with respect to the Deposit Accounts.
+Fees paid to Betterment Securities and other parties will affect the interest rate available to you.
+The interest rate available from each Deposit Bank will typically differ.

 Interest rates paid on the Deposit Accounts may change daily.

-Interest will be compounded monthly and posted monthly to each Deposit Bank account.
-Posted interest may be rounded to the nearest cent.
+Interest will accrue daily and be credited monthly.
+Credited interest may be rounded to the nearest cent.
 Interest will accrue on Deposit Account balances from the day funds are received and accepted by the Deposit Bank through the business day preceding the date of withdrawal from the Deposit Bank.

-The fees paid by each Deposit Bank may vary, but the total fee received annually by Betterment Securities will be, on average, 0.25% of the total balances in the Deposit Accounts in the Program.
+The fees paid by each Deposit Bank may vary, but the total fee received annually by Betterment Securities is expected to be, on average, 0.25% of the total balances in the Deposit Accounts in the Program.
 Betterment Securities may reduce or waive its fee at any time in its sole discretion.
 In addition to Betterment Securities, other service providers will receive fees from each Deposit Bank.

-Transactions made through the Program will be displayed on your periodic Betterment Securities brokerage account statement.
+All transactions in your Deposit Accounts will be confirmed on your periodic Betterment Securities brokerage account statement.
 You will not receive trade confirmations.
 For each statement period, your statement will contain: